 I couldn’t see much of what life had to offer me but I could lose myself and the real world in Woolf’s words.
 I knew it would be the distraction I needed, but what I didn’t know was how much it would help me.

 When I read this sentence more than 20 years ago, at one of the worst times of my life, I felt it in my core.
 I wanted nothing more than anything to consume me.
 All I could feel was despair.
 I wanted it all to stop.

 Much of this novel focuses on identity: how the character view themselves, how the world views them, and how they view one another.
 At a time when I felt my whole identity was being lost, this novel found me.
 My family breaking up was devastating for me; so much of me was based on my family.
 I always preferred being with them, being my complete and total self.
 As an introvert, people can and do exhaust me, but my family never did.

 My family, the biggest part of me, was gone.
 My parents were getting divorced.
 My brother was leaving for the Army.
 My grandmother, the matriarch of our family, passed away.
 Our dog, whom we got when I was 8, had to be put down, and most of my friendships started to fade away.
 I didn’t know who I was anymore or where to even begin looking.
 My own preconceived notions of my identity were being ripped from me.

 The characters in this novel became my confidants.
 They were feeling similar things, being lost and afraid while trying to find out who they were without one another.

 What I didn’t realize about this novel was that it would rejoin me over and over again in life.
 Each time, it would be exactly what I needed in a completely different way.
-I owe Ms. Woolf a huge thank you.
+I owe Ms. Woolf a huge thank you for my life, for my sanity, for always being a friend.

 Fast forward to now and let’s leave Woolf’s side for a few paragraphs.